udaarbhavana/ReadWriteLocks/README.md

 ## Project Structure

-The project is organized into the following classes, each in its own file within the GUVIJAVAPROJECT package:
+The project is organized into the following classes, each in its own file within the ThreadsCheck package:

 1. Main: Contains the main method to start the program.
-2. ReadWrite: Manages the shared resource and synchronization mechanisms.
+2. ReadWriteLock: Manages the shared resource and synchronization mechanisms.
 3. Reader: Implements the reader thread logic.
 4. Writer: Implements the writer thread logic.